Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

 task are discussed among the team and finalized.
 Additionally, members also help the responsible person as needed.
 The task responsibility assignment was done as follows:

-- William Gibbs: Tokenizing source code using clang and IDA decompiler output.
+- William Gibbs: Tokenizing source code using IDA decompiler output.
 - Yihui Zheng: Tokenizing source code using clang and IDA decompiler output.
 - Maxfield Lehman: Responsible for model creation and training using fairseq.
 Also helped with generating dataset.
 - HuiJun Tay: Responsible for model creation and training using fairseq.